aslan9569/aslan9569/README.md

 ## Добро пожаловать 👋
-## My name is Akhtakhanov Aslan.I am 21 years old and I am a junior front-end developer.
+## My name is Akhtakhanov Aslan.
+I am 21 years old and I am a junior front-end developer.
 I am a 4th year student at the Grozny State Technical University.
 I started programming a year and a half ago.
 Graduated from Intucode programming courses.
 Purposeful, sociable, able to accept criticism and correct my mistakes.
 I can work well in a team.
 I am engaged in web development and do not intend to stop there.
 Thank you for your interest!Sincerely, Aslan!

 ### Languages & Tools